Tariff Turmoil: Investing Principles in a Market Decline

 Date

-While it is true that the value of your investments might fall during a market decline, historical evidence shows that the markets have always bounced back over time, resulting in potentially greater gains for investors.
+While it is true that the value of your investments may fall during a market pullback, history shows us that markets bounce back over time.
+That means investors will miss out on potentially greater gains if they remain on the sidelines during periods of market turbulence.

 History is on your side